A row of medieval houses in Sicily on a beach & a custom sign: 'Old buildings in Europe'

 · · · · · · · · · · · · · · · · · · · ·

-Historical Old buildings in Europe: So Authentic and Unique!
+Old buildings in Europe: So Authentic and Unique!

 A busy medieval square with outdoor café in front of colorful old houses in Barcelona, Europe

-A busy medieval square with outdoor café in front of colorful old houses in Barcelona.
+A busy medieval square with outdoor cafe in front of colorful old houses in Barcelona.
 The back of these houses is also very cool.
 I will cover this later in my post on my walks in Barcelona.

 A narrow old alley with a row of old beautiful houses and cobblestone pavement in Europe